nagydani/seedling/sprout/README.md

 The functions below use the `emit` or `write` effect.

- * `.` outputs a numeral string in the current base corresponding to the value popped from the data stack followed by a whitespace.
+ * `.` outputs a numeral string in the current base corresponding to the signed integer value popped from the data stack followed by a blank.
- * `space` outputs a whitespace.
- * `cr` outputs a line
-    ending of the underlying platform.
+ * `u.` outputs a numeral string in the current base corresponding to the unsigned integer value popped from the data stack followed by a blank.
+ * `f.` outputs a numeral string in the current base corresponding to the floating point value popped from the data stack followed by a blank.
  * `s.` outputs a zero-terminated string (without the trailing zero) popping the reference from the data stack.
+ * `u8emit` outputs a single unicode codepoint in UTF-8
+   encoding.
+ * `space` outputs a blank.
+ * `cr` outputs a line ending of the underlying platform.

 All of the above always succeeds.